silentgameplays/Manhunt-fix-Windows-10/README.md

 1. Install through Steam

-2. Download and extract all the files from this fix corresponding to your Windows 10 build 1909-1903 and GPU.
-Currently based on feedback there are 2 more folders more in this fix one is for Intel Integrated GPUs another is for Windows 10 1909-1903 builds.
+# NB!Currently based on user feedback there are 2 more folders in this fix one is for Intel Integrated GPU's another is for older Windows 10 1909-1903 builds

+2. Download and extract all the files from this fix corresponding to your Windows 10 build.

-3. Copy/Paste into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt
+3. Copy/Paste from the required folder into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

 4. Run the Manhunt Fix.bat file